Skip to main content

 npm run dev

-Step 4: Edit Some Content
+Step 5: Edit Content

-Content lives in JSON files.
 Open the homepage content:

-code packages/astro/.content/pages/home/_index.json
+code .content/pages/home/_index.json

 {